sluukkonen/bleach/README.md

 g.salute
 ```

-into nice and clean code such as
+into a nice and clean equivalent.

 ```ruby
 require 'bleach'

 ```

-The code will still function just like before, it'll just be _cleaner_.
+The code will still function just like before, it'll just be cleaner.

 ## Usage